elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case10-motor.md

 The motor is a kind of device which can transfer electric energy into kinetic energy according to the law of electromagnetic induction.
 In this lesson, we are going to use a switch to control the start and stop of a motor.
 ## Components List:
 ### Hardware:

 1 × [Pico:ed](https://www.elecfreaks.com/elecfreaks-pico-ed-v2.html)

 1 × USB Cable

 1 × Breadboard Adapter

 1 × Transparent Breadboard - 83 * 55 mm

 1 × 5V Miniature Motors

-1 ×TIP 120 NPN Transistor
+1 × TIP 120 NPN Transistor

 1 × 1N4007 Diodes

 1 × 100 Ohm Resistors

 2 × Alligator Clip Wires

 1 × self-lock switch

 n x Breadboard Jumper Wire 65pcs Pack